NeonSpork/weather_display/README.md

 Use at your own risk.
 It should work fine, but I can't guarantee no bugs :)

 ## Equipment used
-* Raspberry Pi Zero W
+* ~~Raspberry Pi Zero W~~ Raspberry Pi 3

-   You could use any Raspberry Pi with GPIO pins and wifi capabilites.
-I chose the Zero W due to its small size.
+   You could use any Raspberry Pi with GPIO pins and wifi capabilites. ~~I chose the Zero W due to its small size.~~ My Raspberry Pi Zero W died, so I plonked a normal Pi3 in and it works just fine.

 * Waveshare 2.7 inch e-Paper HAT display